alexeymalihin/Source/MAINTAINING.md

 * New release should be marked by tag with release notes.
 Release notes text can be formed from PR descriptions.

-If you have any related questions, contact [Robert Haritonov](https://github.com/operatino) please.
+If you have any related questions, contact Robert Haritonov [@operatino](https://github.com/operatino) please.